 Two-Spotted Spider Mites

-Two-spotted spider mites, though hard to see, can cause serious damage to your mint plant.
-Though they can be too hard to see unless you're specifically looking for them, it's not hard to tell when they are infecting your mint plant.
+Two-spotted spider mites can cause serious damage to your mint plant, and though they can be too hard to see unless you're specifically looking for them, it's not hard to tell when they are infesting your mint plant.
 Usually found on the underside of the leaves, two-spotted spider mites break through the skin of the foliage with their mouth and suck out vital nutrients, which wither the plant and leave leaf matter yellow or brown.
-A common notifier of a two-spotted spider mite infestation is webbing.
+A common indicator of a two-spotted spider mite infestation is webbing.
 All spider mites create small webs on the plant visible to the naked eye.